Geeksltd/GCop/Rules/GCop539.md

 ## Rule description
 By their nature, Urls can change over time.
 Also there might be different versions of a URL (e.g. one for testing, one for live).

 When you use a URL in your application, you may have to change it while the application is live.
-By moving them to the config fileyou can make changes without having to recompile the whole program.
+By moving them to the config file you can make changes without having to recompile the whole program.

 ## Example 1
 ```csharp